CommelierGroup/coding-for-coding/README.md

 ## HTTP Response Status Codes

 This demonstrates the implementation of practical HTTP response status codes.
-Some codes have been intentionally omitted due to the following responses: 1) They are deprecated, like 102 Processing; or 2) They are inapplicable for a backend server, like 103 Early Hints.
+Some codes have been intentionally omitted due to the following responses: 1) They are deprecated, like 102 Processing; 2) They are inapplicable for a backend server, like 103 Early Hints; or 3) Only used in WebDAV (Web Distributed Authoring and Versioning).

 - [ ] 100 Continue: When uploading large files where the client needs to ensure server readiness to accept large data payloads, `100 Continue` status code is used.
 The client sends Expect: 100-Continue header and waits for the server to respond with 100 Continue before starting to send actual data.
   - [AWS S3 POST example](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html)